Find Affordable College Courses

 12 Yearly Graduations

 The 3rd most popular school in the country for gerontology majors who are seeking their graduate certificate is University of Southern California.
 Each year, around 46,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $60,446 per year, while in-state graduate students, on average, pay $60,446 per year.
-During the 2020-2021 academic year, 12 people received their graduate certificate in gerontology from USC.
-About 67% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $66,640 per year, while in-state graduate students, on average, pay $66,640 per year.
+During the most recent year for which we have data, 12 people received their graduate certificate in gerontology from USC.
+Around 62% of these students were from an underrepresented racial-ethnic group, and 23% were women.

 #5